Ecommerce merchandising is changing.

 What types of products do your users usually search for, and how do they search for them?
 How can you customize your user’s search experience from those habits?

 Google does an amazing job at customizing search (and more importantly, autocomplete) based on past searches.
-For instance, if I search for “breaking bad poster” in Google, complete the search, then type “b” into the search bar, all the results shown are related to “Breaking Bad:”
+For instance, if I search for “the last of us” in Google, complete the search, then type “the” into the search bar, all the results shown are related to “The Last of Us:”

 You can also use your user’s search habits to personalize the products that appear for specific queries.
 For instance, if your users tend to search for “organic” products, you can weight your search algorithms to boost organic products for every search query.